theofficialcopypaste/Multiboot-Tips/README.md

 ##### Moving the files to the correct location

-- In Finder, got to your Home Folder
+- Use Finder, got to your Home Folder.
 - Press `Cmd+Shift+.` to display hidden files.
-The process before should dumped copy of `.disk_label` and `.disk_label_x2`
+The process before should dumped copy of `.disk_label` and `.disk_label_x2`.
 - As example, Windows EFI partition.
-Mount the EFI containing the "Microsoft" Folder
+Mount the EFI containing the "Microsoft" Folder.
 - Paste/Move the `.disk_label` and `.disk_label_x2` label files into the Microsoft/Boot folder.
 - Press `Cmd+Shift+.` again to mask the hidden files.
-Now, adjust `PickerAttributes`
+Now, adjust `PickerAttributes`.

 ##### Adjusting PickerAttributes